 Our customer had a need which was not totally structured at the moment as they targeted a market which is under a major disruption.
 The digital landscape for this particular market is evolving, and as is often the case with evolution, you need to adapt or perish.
 What we already knew from the start was that the application needed to be mobile-friendly and its main function should be to facilitate communication between users.
 Create a backlog from that!

 Mobile?
-So we thought the PWA is the way to go.
+So we thought PWA is the way to go.
 At Druid we have been fans of PWA for a while, and we have written about this exciting concept before.
 Progressive Web Applications are the future and show much promise.
 PWA is also a very good choice when you want to distribute your apps without App Store or Play Store.
-For example, some internal tools could be delivered from Intranets.
+For example, some internal tools could be delivered from intranets.
 I’ll tell more about PWA later.
-Anyway, we thought that PWA would suit very well for our need.
+Anyway, we thought that PWA would suit the need very well.

 Communication?
 Wink wink nudge nudge.
 Say no more, say no more.
 This raised ideas for data structuring and for the UI.